-Our founder, Felicity (Flick) Wright, has been a social enterprise pioneer in Australia.
-Working in and with Australian Indigenous art centres for 30+ is the foundation upon which Flying Fox Fabrics is built – an unparalleled track record of promoting authentic and ethical art and craft businesses.
-She also spent two years in Cambodia working as a volunteer Management Adviser to a local NGO under the AVI program from 2010.
-She has continued to be involved with the country and developed strong networks with the fair trade social enterprises that employ disabled and disadvantaged artisans.
-Her home in Riverside was only two blocks from Kravan House and she would visit the shop regularly to buy gifts and befriended the owner/founder Hok Thanan.
-One day in 2012 she asked Thanan whether she would be prepared to make products from other people’s fabrics.
-Her response was classic Cambodian “why not?”.
+Working for and with Australian Indigenous art centres for 30+ years is the foundation upon which Flying Fox Fabrics is built – an unparalleled track record of promoting authentic and ethical art and craft businesses.
+Plus I spent two years in Cambodia working as a volunteer Management Adviser to a local NGO under the AVI program from 2010.
+I continue to be involved with the country and developed strong networks with the fair trade social enterprises that employ disabled and disadvantaged artisans.
+My home in Riverside was only two blocks from Kravan House and I visited the shop regularly to buy gifts and befriended the owner/founder Hok Thanan.
+One day in 2012 I asked Thanan whether she would be prepared to make products from other people’s fabrics.
+Her response was classic Cambodian “why not?“.

-In 2014/15 Flick had an Ausindustry funded consultancy called Flying Fox Network to undertake Supply Chain Analysis in fabric printing working with Bula’bula Arts, Wadeye and Injalak Arts.
-For this project she took fabric from all three art centres to Cambodia and distributed it to her manufacturing partners.
+In 2014/15 I undertook an Ausindustry funded consultancy and called it Flying Fox Network.
+The goal was undertake Supply Chain Analysis in fabric printing working with Bula’bula Arts, Wadeye and Injalak Arts.
+For this project I took fabric from all three art centres to Cambodia and distributed it to manufacturing partners.
 The stock looked fantastic and when taken back to each of the art centres were adored.
 The exercise demonstrated that diverse designs worked on accessories.

-Although there was scope for expanding the project then, Flick decided to focus on working with Injalak Arts and when she became an employee in late 2015 continued to facilitate it.
+Although there was scope for expanding the project then, I chose to focus on working with Injalak Arts and when I became an employee in late 2015 continued to facilitate it just for Injalak Arts.
 Over six years the project grew and contributed significantly to livelihoods in Australia and Cambodia.